matrix-org/matrix-spec-proposals/proposals/2181-user-deactivated-errcode.md

 This proposal asks to create a new errcode, `M_USER_DEACTIVATED`, that can be returned whenever an action is attempted that requires an activited user, but the authenticating user is deactivated.
-The recommended HTTP code to return alongside is `403`.
+The HTTP code to return alongside is `403`.

 ## Tradeoffs

 The alternative is to continue returning an `M_FORBIDDEN`, but send back a different errmsg.
-This is undesirable as it requires clients to pattern match on a long phrase that could be minutely changed at any time, breaking everything.
+This is undesirable as clients are supposed to treat the message as an opaque string, and should not be performing any pattern-matching on it.

 ## Potential issues